 This information is presented in the Annual Inspection Report (Structural Integrity) by the Project Engineer (Engineering Geology Ltd).
+The inventory is updated every 6 months and is balanced against future material demands.
 The report also comments on the availability of the material for completing construction and rehabilitation on Storage 1A and Storage 2.